RikkaApps/websites/shizuku/guide/dev.md

 2. Android 9 hidden api problem

    As of Android 9, the usage of the hidden APIs is limited for normal apps.

-   At the moment Shizuku is launched, it will try to use `setting put global hidden_api_blacklist_exemptions *`, but it not seems to work on some devices.
 Please use other methods (such as <https://github.com/tiann/FreeReflection>).

 3. SELinux issues

    Currently, Shizuku running under root will set the context to be the same as adb shell (`u:r:shell:s0`).
+This has no effect on apps that do not use "execute command directly".

+   From v3.5.0, Shizku will not switch to shell context if su context is available.
+You can use `ShizukuService#getSELinuxContext` to get context of server process (if the user hasn't updated Shizuku, `ShizukuService#getSELinuxContext` will return null).

 4. Multi-process apps